Tokyo > Sendai > Burgenstock > Tono > Nikko > Hakone > Kyoto > Mt Koya > Osaka

 Overnight at Tono

-Visit coastal areas severely devastated by the 2011 Great East Japan Earthquake and tsunami disaster
+After your breakfast, your guide will meet you at the pick up location as you will visit the coastal areas severely devastated by the 2011 Great East Japan Earthquake and tsunami disaster.

 Overnight at Tono